-66.103(2) - Practical experience
+Rule 66.103(2) - Practical experience

 The rule specifies a minimum time of six months practical experience on the type or group of aircraft sought.
-Alternate, specific practical training by the aircraft or component manufacturer, a 141/145/147 Certificated Training Organisation or other experience acceptable to the Director is acceptable.
+Alternate, specific practical training by the aircraft or component manufacturer, a Part 145 or 147 Certificated Training Organisation or other experience acceptable to the Director is acceptable.
 This should be completed within the immediate two years before application to demonstrate competency and currency.